zithro/qubes-doc/arch-spec-0.3.md

 A single bug in the hypervisor can result in full system compromise.
 It's not possible to sandbox the hypervi- sor and thus, special care should be paid when choosing the best hypervisor for Qubes OS.

-There are currently two popular, open source hypervisors actively being developed: the _Xen hypervisor_^1 and the _Linux Kernel-based Virtual Machine_ (KVM)^2.
+There are currently two popular, open source hypervisors actively being developed: the _Xen hypervisor_^1^ and the _Linux Kernel-based Virtual Machine_ (KVM)^2^.
 Below we discuss why we believe that the Xen hypervisor architecture is better suited for Qubes OS.

 **3.2.
-Xen vs. KVM security architecture comparison**
+Xen vs. KVM security architecture comparison** (OUTDATED)

 Most Xen advocates would dismiss KVM immediately by saying that it's not a true bare-metal hypervisor, but rather more of a type II hypervisor added on top of (fat and ugly) Linux kernel.
 The KVM fans would argue